It’s been years since the last theatrical Batman spoof movie came

 animation naturally is amazing to look at, very colorful, very detailed, and it

-gives this movie its own unique atmosphere and style.
+gives this movie its own unique personality, atmosphere and style.
 I love the colors, I love

 the lighting, I love the creative designs, and the whole thing really is one